Apr 9, 2024

 Assemble the poles again before you travel as those orange barrels and quick lock nuts have a bad habit of jiggling off by themselves when separated and then disappearing forever to that place in the space-time continuum where all lost stuff goes.

-The ‘hack’ for a lost or broke barrel lock/quick-lock is outside splint/s taped on, not a great look in my humble opinion.
+The ‘hack’ for a lost or broken barrel lock/quick-lock is outside splint/s taped on, not a great look in my humble opinion.
 For reasons that evade me, sometimes a single splint on the outside) works better than two splints - go figure?

 Got carbon poles?
-Well, lucky you then.
+Well, lucky you.

 You may also like